Generic Name: mitomycin (MYE toe MYE sin)

-Mitomycin is injected into a vein through an IV.
-A healthcare provider will give you this injection.
+Mutamycin is given as an infusion into a vein.
+A healthcare provider will give you Mutamycin.

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when mitomycin is injected.
+Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Mutamycin is injected.

-Some people receiving mitomycin have developed ulcers on the skin where an injection was given, or on other areas of body.
-Skin changes may occur several weeks or months after a mitomycin injection.
-Call your doctor if you notice any redness, sores, oozing, or other skin changes during or after your treatment with mitomycin.
+Some people receiving Mutamycin have developed ulcers on the skin where an injection was given, or on other areas of body.
+Skin changes may occur several weeks or months after a this medicine injection.
+Call your doctor if you notice any redness, sores, oozing, or other skin changes during or after your treatment with this medicine.

-Mitomycin can lower blood cells that help your body fight infections and help your blood to clot.
+Mutamycin can weaken (suppress) your immune system, and you may get an infection more easily.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
-Mitomycin can have long lasting effects on your body.
+Your cancer treatments may be delayed based.
+This medicine can have long lasting effects on your body.
 You may need frequent medical tests for a short time after you stop using this medication.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your mitomycin injection.
+Call your doctor for instructions if you miss an appointment for your Mutamycin.